ChicoState/gymbuddy-ux/phaseII/README.md

 These evaluations provided insights into the usability and clarity of our wireframes.
 We learned that we overlooked many steps in our process

 ### Informal Feedback from SWE Team Demo
-In collaboration with the SWE team, we presented our prototype to a class of approximately 35 students.
+In collaboration with the SWE team, we presented our prototype to a class of approximately 30-35 students.
 They were asked: "Does our design make sense, and are there any features you think could be improved?"
-This feedback offered a broader perspective on user expectations and potential areas for enhancement.
+Responses were collected verbally and shared back with us via the SWE team.
+This method gave us broader insight into initial impressions, navigation expectations, and general app clarity from a larger group of non-UX users.
+It was useful for capturing spontaneous reactions and checking assumptions outside our core user group.

 ## Findings